E-Privacy Directive and How it Affects UK Websites

 or user.

-Time is now running out for those who have not yet taken steps to incorporate the eprivacy policy changes to their website content.
-We suggest you consult with your web development team to discuss the best options for implementing this mandatory piece of legislation and remember that deadline for the new directive is May 26, 2012.
+We suggest you consult with your web development team to discuss the best options for implementing this mandatory piece of legislation and remember that the deadline for the new directive is May 26, 2012.

 I was under the impression that the EU was no longer telling us what to do.
 Seems I am wrong.
 How does this affect our websites and is there a way that it can be implemented without looking like a ugly pop-up to have a visitor agree to your website terms?